icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/dynamictabs/v1/dynamictabs/README.md

   Responsible for inclusion of `empty`, `tabs`, and `tabcontent`
 * `empty.html` - A helper message indicating that the Tabs container has no contents.
-* `tabs.html` - HTL producing the tabs themselves based on the interface exposed by `DynamicTab`.
+* `tabs.html` - HTL template producing the tabs themselves based on the interface exposed by `DynamicTab`.
+Takes a single `dynamicTabs` input intended to be the instance of `DynamicTabs` being rendered.
-* `tabcontent.html` - HTL producing the tab pane for each `DynamicTab` and including the tab's content using `data-sly-resource` calling upon the `DynamicTab` instance by type.
+* `tabcontent.html` - HTL template producing the tab pane for each `DynamicTab` and including the tab's content using `data-sly-resource` calling upon the `DynamicTab` instance by type.
+Takes a single `dynamicTabs` input intended to be the instance of `DynamicTabs` being rendered.

 ## Example Proxy